Amazon to scrap its Go Grocery store branding, close Redmond location

 Amazon said it was ending the Go Grocery line to “simplify the experience for our customers,” Golden said.
 The company’s stable of physical retail brands has grown rapidly in the past four years, creating some confusion for shoppers.
 In addition to the smaller Amazon Go and Amazon Go Grocery stores, Amazon operates two full-scale grocery brands: Whole Foods, which it acquired in 2017, and Amazon Fresh, where products are priced to compete with grocery behemoths such as Safeway and Kroger, which owns the Fred Meyer and QFC chains.
 (Amazon Fresh is also the name of the company’s on-demand grocery delivery service.)

-Last year, the Seattle commerce giant quietly began expanding Just Walk Out technology to Amazon Fresh grocery stores, which, so far, have employed human cashiers.
-The array of cameras and sensors underpinning Amazon’s cashierless technology are being installed at an under-construction Amazon Fresh grocery in Ballard, for instance.
+Last year, the Seattle commerce giant seems to have begun quietly expanding Just Walk Out technology to under-construction Amazon Fresh grocery stores, which, so far, have employed human cashiers.
+An array of cameras and sensors similar to those underpinning Amazon’s cashierless technology are being installed at an under-construction Amazon Fresh grocery in Ballard, for instance.
+Amazon declined to confirm whether it is installing Just Walk Out technology at the Ballard store or other Amazon Fresh locations.

 Employees at Amazon’s Go Grocery store in Redmond will transition to an Amazon Fresh location in Factoria, slated to open this year.